zhan4429/cs116_ctf/team22_report.md

     f.write(data)
 ```

-- Joel: Alternatively - plugging it into CyberChef and applying 19 Base46 decodes was mildly entertaining :)
+- Joel: Plugging it into CyberChef and applying 19 Base46 decodes was mildly entertaining :)

 ## Challenge 3: .git the FLAG.